USB Charging

 Background

-In USB power delivery system, there are two power ports: source and sink.
+In the USB power delivery system, two essential roles come into play: the power source and the power sink.

 Type of USB Charging